View Document Text

 USBA provides investment advisory services to clients through the Personal Portfolios Wrap Program (the “Wrap

-investment discretion (which means we are not required to seek your approval prior to each transaction),
+(which means we are not required to seek your approval prior to each transaction), depending on the Program (as

-depending on the terms and conditions of our Investment Advisory Agreement (“IAA”) with you.
-Any applicable
+defined below) selected and the terms and conditions of our Investment Advisory Agreement (“IAA”) with you.

-Investment Manager (as defined below) retained to offer services in connection with your account constructs an
+Any applicable Investment Manager (as defined below) retained to offer services in connection with your account

-asset allocation model portfolio and selects the underlying investments for each portfolio.
-These Investment
+constructs an asset allocation model portfolio and selects the underlying investments for each portfolio.
+These

-Managers, which may include Fidelity Institutional Wealth Adviser LLC (“FIWA”) may also exercise investment
+Investment Managers, which includes Fidelity Institutional Wealth Adviser LLC (“FIWA”) may also exercise

 We have engaged National Financial Services LLC ("NFS"), a brokerage clearing firm, to provide transaction